Sam Snead

+Biography

 Personal life

 Born in Ashwood, Virginia, near Hot Springs, Snead began caddying at age seven at The Homestead's Old Course in Hot Springs.
 He worked as an assistant pro at The Homestead at 17 in 1929, then moved to the Cascades Course and turned professional in 1934.
 During the depression, Snead taught himself the game of golf from a set of clubs carved from tree limbs.
-Snead joined the PGA Tour in 1936, and achieved immediate success by winning the West Virginia Closed Pro tournament.
+Snead joined the PGA Tour in 1936 and achieved immediate success by winning the West Virginia Closed Pro tournament.

 In 1936 he won two matches at the Meadow Brook Club, earning a $10,000 prize.
 This gave him the money he needed to start playing professionally full-time.
 In 1944 he became resident playing professional at The Greenbrier Resort in White Sulphur Springs, West Virginia, and maintained ties to Hot Springs and The Homestead all of his life.
-During the winter, he was resident playing pro at the Boca Raton Resort from 1956 to 1969.
+During the winter, he was a resident playing pro at the Boca Raton Resort from 1956 to 1969.
 Each spring he returned to the Mid-Atlantic, stopping at The Masters Tournament on his way back to The Greenbrier.

 Snead served in the U.S. Navy during World War II from 1942 to 1944.
 He was an athletic specialist in Cmdr.
 Gene Tunney's program in San Diego, and was given a medical discharge for a back injury in September 1944.

 Snead appeared as himself in an episode of The Phil Silvers Show, "The Colonel Breaks Par", in 1957.

 His nephew, J. C. Snead, was also a successful professional golfer, winning tournaments on both the PGA Tour and the Champions Tour.

 Career

 In July 1936, Snead won his first tournament, the West Virginia Closed Pro, contested at The Greenbrier's Championship Course and Old White Course.
 He shot rounds of 70–61 to rout Logan, West Virginia professional, Clem Wiechman by 16 strokes (74-73).
 The following month, he won the first of 17 West Virginia Open championships by beating Art Clark by five strokes at Guyan Country Club in Huntington, West Virginia.

 In 1937, Snead's first full year on the PGA Tour, he won six events, including the Oakland Open at Claremont Country Club in California and his second West Virginia Open.
-In Snead's debut in the U.S. Open hosted at Oakland Hills, he finishes runner-up to Ralph Guldahl (who won with 19 clubs in his bag).
+In Snead's debut in the U.S. Open hosted at Oakland Hills, he finished runner-up to Ralph Guldahl (who won with 19 clubs in his bag).
 Snead shared the first round lead shooting 69 with fellow West Virginian Denny Shute (1936 and 1937 PGA Champion).
 In Snead's first of two attempts in The Open Championship, he finished tied for 11th.
-While working at The Greenbrier, Snead played in the U.S. Pro Tennis Championships.
-In the first round, he faced eventual winner Karel Kozeluh, losing to Kozeluh by scores of 6–1, 6–1, and 6–1.